Meet The Council

 Stuart Anderton

-I’ve lived in Somerset for over thirty years and Bruton for the last ten.
-I work at a small e-commerce company in Wiltshire.
-Most of my spare time is spent following Bath Rugby or going to live music with my wife, Eve.
+I’ve lived in Somerset for over 40 years and Bruton for the last 15.
+I run my own IT/ecommerce consultancy on a part-time basis.
+Most of my spare time is spent going to live music with my wife, Eve, and finding excuses to visit Scotland.

-I’m particularly keen to encourage participation in decision making by residents the town, and to ensure that we have a long term plan for the future of Bruton which we can all get behind.
+I’m particularly keen to encourage participation in decision making by residents, and to ensure that we have a long-term plan for the future of Bruton which we can all get behind.

 katie.anderton@brutontowncouncil.gov.uk